I am Laura Koniver, M.D. aka the Intuition Physician…

 Then, everything changed.
 I had my daughter Clara and it completely rocked my world.

 Becoming a mother was the most intense thing I have ever done.
+It made medical school and internship feel like a breeze.
 It completely dissolved my notions of what I should be doing and the career I had worked so hard to achieve and opened me up.

-It completely took me out of the equation.
-It no longer mattered what degree I had earned and what I was thinking and if I was clever.
-It only mattered that I hold a space for this precious amazing soul of my daughter.
-All I had to do was hold her and breathe and I felt complete.
+It no longer mattered what degree I had earned and what I was thinking and where I was headed.
+It only mattered that I hold a space for this precious amazing souls of my children.
+All I had to do was breathe and I felt complete.
+As parenting is for everyone, it was for me too: a complete spiritual awakening.

 This was never more clear to me then as a mother, looking down at my children, and finally finding my heartsong.

-Seeing patients in the old medical model way felt wrong to me.
+Seeing patients in the old medical model way felt so wrong to me.

 Taking a medical history and doing a physical exam and seeing a patient as a number or a statistic or a symptom or a prescription just horrified me.
 Here I was used to dealing all day and night with these lovely, amazing, glowing souls that were my children… I could not longer see a patient as a 2-dimensional problem to solve.